Advestis/RIPE/README.md

 ```
 ripe.plot_dist()
 ```
-To draw the count of occurencies of varaibles in the selected rules
+To draw the count of occurrence of variables in the selected rules
 ```
 ripe.plot_counter_variables()
 ```

 ## Notes
 This implementation is in progress.
 If you find a bug, or something witch could be improve don't hesitate to contact me.

 ## Authors
 * **Vincent Margot**

 See also the list of [contributors](https://github.com/VMargot/RIPE/contributors) who participated in this project.

 ## License

 This project is licensed under the GNU v3.0 - see the [LICENSE.md](LICENSE.md) file for details